Overview of CSA Farm Shares

 Q: A year-round CSA in New England?
 What does that look like?

 Our Farm Shares contain a balanced selection of the best vegetables our fields have to offer each week.
-Our Monthly, Single-Season and Multi-Season "Classic" Vegetable Farm Shares are half-bushel boxes (approximately 9x9x13 inches), weigh between 10-15 lbs. depending on the season, and are packed to the brim with an average of 10-15 different items each week.
-Our "Small" Vegetable Farm Shares are packed in third-bushel boxes and include an average of 6-10 types of veggies, totaling between 5-8 lbs. of produce each week.
+Our Monthly, Single-Season and Multi-Season "Classic" Vegetable Farm Shares are half-bushel boxes (approximately 9x9x13 inches), weigh between 8-12 lbs. depending on the season, and are packed to the brim with an average of 8-12 different items each week.
+Our "Small" Vegetable Farm Shares are packed in third-bushel boxes and include an average of 5-8 types of veggies, totaling between 5-8 lbs. of produce each week.
 Below are descriptions and examples of the types of veggies and other local products in each season of our CSA.

-• Winter: Our Winter Pantry Farm Shares are full of deep-winter vegetables, picked fresh in late autumn when they have reached peak quality from repeated frosts, and then packed away safe and sound in cold storage, where they last in pristine condition for months.
-Our winter storage crops include our favorite bolero and rainbow carrots, watermelon radishes, kohlrabi, celeriac, onions, beets, Macomber turnips, green and purple cabbages, rainbow daikon, winter squash, and more.
-Our Winter Shares also include delicate baby salad greens from our heated greenhouses, sturdy cooking greens from our unheated high tunnels, plus, like our Spring Pantry Farm Shares, a weekly loaf of fresh-baked bread and surprise pantry items from our favorite local producers.
+Winter: Our Winter Pantry Farm Shares are full of deep-winter vegetables, picked fresh in late autumn when they have reached peak quality from repeated frosts and then packed away safe and sound in cold storage where they last in pristine condition for months.
+Our winter storage crops include our favorite orange carrots and rainbow carrots, watermelon radishes, kohlrabi, onions, beets, Macomber turnips, green and purple cabbages, rainbow daikon, winter squash, and more.
+Our Winter Shares also include fresh mushrooms from our caves, delicate baby salad greens from our heated greenhouses, and sturdy cooking greens from our unheated high tunnels.
+Plus, like our Spring Pantry Farm Shares, a weekly loaf of fresh-baked bread and surprise pantry items from our favorite local producers.

 Q: Can I customize the weekly contents of my Farm Share?

-A: Nope!
-At this time we do not have the systems in place to customize Farm Shares around food allergies or individual preferences.
+A: At this time we do not have the systems in place to customize Farm Shares around food allergies or individual preferences.
 But, we will do our very best to maximize the quality and selection of produce in your Farm Share each week, and we hope you enjoy the weekly adventure of cooking up what is truly your share of the farm's harvest!

 Q: I want to give a Farm Share as a gift, can this be done?